MHickey2/Quiz-Lite/README.md

 2. Using the 'add file' dropdown, choose 'Create new File'.
 3. In the presented filed name, type 404.html/404.md.
 In my case I chose 404.html.
 4. You can then add a meaningful message that describe the changes you made.
 5. You can add the commit to current branch or new branch.
 I chose to commit to main branch and clicked to propose the new file.
-There were no links on the present application so did not include a 404 page.
 <br/>